Using Cloud Storage with a JFrog Artifactory filestore

 Acquire interoperable storage access keys

-The API for Google Cloud Storage Interoperability uses HMAC authentication and lets Cloud Storage interoperate with tools written for cloud storage systems.
+The API for Cloud Storage interoperability uses HMAC authentication and lets Cloud Storage interoperate with tools written for cloud storage systems.

 Once the API is enabled, use the Cloud Storage console to obtain your access key and access secret.
 You will use these values for the corresponding parameters in Artifactory when you configure it to use Cloud Storage: